Taking an oath

-The rule that required a child’s evidence to be corroborated (i.e. the evidence is confirmed by independent evidence) has been abolished.
-A judge must not warn or suggest to a jury that the law regards children as an unreliable class of witness (s 165A Evidence Act 2008 (Vic)).
+The rule that required a child’s evidence to be corroborated (i.e. confirmed by independent evidence) has been abolished.
+A judge must not warn or suggest to a jury that the law regards children as unreliable witnesses (s 165A Evidence Act 2008 (Vic)).

 For witnesses under 18 (and certain other witnesses) in court cases about a sexual offence, family violence or certain other serious offences, arrangements can be made to help the witness.
 For example, under section 360 of the Criminal Procedure Act 2009 (Vic), the court may: